Ira C. Welborn: Personal life

+Wellborn was a member of the Society of the Army of Santiago de Cuba and the Military Order of the Dragon.
+His son, John C. Welborn, also attended West Point, rose to the rank of colonel, and commanded the 33rd Armored Regiment during World War II.

 Medal of Honor citation

 Rank and organization: Second Lieutenant, 9th U.S. Infantry.
 Place and date: At Santiago, Cuba, 2 July 1898.
 Entered service at: Mico, Miss.
 Birth: Mico, Miss.
 Date of issue: 21 June 1899.